 Weather Warnings - Flood Advice - Barwon River

-Flood Watch for the Barwon, Moorabool, Leigh and Hovells Creek Catchments and
+Flood Watch for the Barwon, Leigh and Moorabool Rivers and Otway Ranges

-The Bureau of Meteorology is continuing to monitor the situation.
+The Bureau of Meteorology will continue to monitor the situation and issue

 Note: This Flood Watch means that people living or working along rivers and